luisalbeto/Luis-Alberto-Ramirez-Presentation/README.md

 - 👋 Hi, I’m @luisalbeto
-- 👀 I’m interested in I am interested in front-end technologies and in starting my career as a developer in a junior level position in a web development company.
+- 👀 I’m interested in front-end technologies and in starting my career as a developer in a junior level position in a web development company.
 - 🌱 I’m currently learning React js , Node.js
 - 💞️ I’m looking to collaborate in a development team in which my contribution would be useful.
 - 📫 How to reach me Email: luis-alberto11@hotmail.com , Telegram: https://t.me/luisalberto232